We The Future College Scholarship

 See Official Rules Section III for details about STEM.

-Short Film: Please create a 5-10 minute short film that represents how the Constitution (specifically the first amendment and our election process) prevents thus preventing the dissolution of the Republic in the ways that have affected other nations in the past (e.g. violent rebellion/uprising or coup d’etat).
+• Short Film: Please create a 5-10 minute short film that represents how the Constitution (specifically the First Amendment and our election process) prevents the dissolution of the Republic in ways that have affected other nations in the past (e.g. violent rebellion/uprising or coup d’etat).
 Incorporate historic examples.
 Must be an original film written and directed by the student.
 Up to two students may collaborate on and submit the short film.
 It must be no shorter than 5 minutes and no longer than 10 minutes in length.
 See Official Rules Section III for details.

 $2,000